ringcentral/ringcentral-embeddable/docs/control-widget.md

 # Control Widget

-The Widget provide some API that allow developer to control it out of widget.
+The Widget provides some API that allow developer to control it out of widget.
 It is based on [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API.

 ## Go to Dial and start a call

-Find the widget iframe, and post message to send command and data:
+Find the widget iframe and use `postMessage` to send command and data:

 ```js
 document.querySelector("#rc-widget").contentWindow.postMessage({